Rukhsarkh/student-react-app-assignment/README.md

 # Student Management System

 This project is a React-based application for managing student information.
 It allows users to add, edit, and delete student records, as well as view a list of all students.
-I have kept ui minimal and focussed on functionality part
+I have kept ui minimal and focussed on functionality

 ## Features